 According to Jose Gijon, Guinea-Bissau mission chief at the IMF, the initiative will help the authorities to improve governance and earn the public’s trust.

-“More broadly, the initiative will help increase accountability and reduce any perception of public corruption, and in turn help build trust in fiscal institutions,” he said.
+“More broadly, the initiative will help increase accountability and reduce any perception of public corruption, and in turn help build trust in fiscal institutions,” he says.

 Gijon argued that the blockchain solution, which went live in May, would help lower the public wage bill as a percentage of taxes, freeing up more resources for public services and the nation’s development.

-“When we started the project in 2020, the wage bill represented 84% of the tax revenues…there was little room left for health, education, infrastructure, or debt payments.
-This ratio has now improved to 53%, but it is still high compared to the convergence ratio in the region at 35%,” he said.
+“When we started the project in 2020, the wage bill represented 84% of the tax revenues… there was little room left for health, education, infrastructure, or debt payments.
+This ratio has now improved to 53%, but it is still high compared to the convergence ratio in the region at 35%,” he says.

 More countries could follow suit